SingleManTH/agiletoolkit.org/docs/overview/application.md

 All other classes descend from one of these three abstract classes, so all objects in Agile Toolkit are either Models, Views or Controllers.

 While most modern PHP frameworks aim at decoupling their code, Agile Toolkit is a tightly integrated system.
-Like any design decision this involves tradeoffs: your code is somewhat less portable to other frameworks, but in return you enjoy the unique productivity features of the Toolkit.
+Like any design decision this involves tradeoffs: your code is somewhat less portable to other frameworks, but in return you enjoy the unique productivity features of the Toolkit and a high level of integration for Addons.

 ## The Runtime Object Tree

 In a related departure from conventional design, objects in Agile Toolkit are always instantiated inside a parent object using the `AbstractObject add()` method rather than the PHP `new` statement.
 Again, this is to assist with our Composability design goal.

 So an Agile Toolkit application is a runtime tree of objects nested inside other objects.
-This enables us to render our Models and Views recursively into a single integrated request response.
+This enables us to render the nested components of our Models and Views recursively into a single integrated request response.

 ![ATK Application Structure](dia-application.png)